 Most people want to keep their cholesterol under control, but some would prefer to do so without medication.
 It is possible to use your diet to lower your cholesterol levels.
 Some people report that eating oatmeal with cinnamon every morning can make a difference.
 Will adding cinnamon to your food help reduce your cholesterol?

-Reduce Your Cholesterol with Cinnamon and Other Spices:
+Reduce Your Cholesterol with Cinnamon:

 Q. My doctor has found that my cholesterol is 250 and wants to prescribe a statin to lower it.
 I’ve read that cinnamon can reduce your cholesterol.
 Is that true?